engr101staff/engr101matlab/_sources/program_design_in_cpp/main.rst

 |

-Let's go ahead apply these rules to our actual code:
+Let's go ahead and apply these rules to our actual code:

 .. youtube:: fqbRAraFd0U
    :divid: ch17_04_file_structure_applied